 But, much like with anything, there are two sides to the coin.
 While there are several perks related to remote work, there are challenges that need to be overcome as well.
 Remote workers can struggle to set clear boundaries between their work and personal lives and might also experience a feeling of isolation and loneliness, as just a couple of examples.

-Remote work isn’t exactly a new trend, but so far 2020 has turned the remote work lifestyle on its head.
-A recent survey found that a whopping 42% of U.S. workers have started working from home as a result of the pandemic.
-Even long-standing remote workers are realizing that things look different than they did just a few months ago.
-So, what has changed?
+Remote work isn’t exactly a new trend, but since the events of 2020 (namely, a global pandemic!), they turned the remote work lifestyle on its head.
+A survey found that a whopping 42% of U.S. workers started working from home as a result of the pandemic.
+So, what has changed since then?

-1. Remote workers can no longer choose their work environments
+1. Remote workers can choose their work environments

 When it comes to the biggest perks of remote work, flexibility is one of the most frequently cited benefits.
 People could work where they wanted—whether it was from the beach, the airport, or a corner table in a cafe.